tsingke/AlphaEvolution/README.md

 ## 6. Acknowledgements

-We would like to express our sincere gratitude to the anonymous reviewers for taking the time to review our article.
+**We would like to express our sincere gratitude to the anonymous reviewers for taking the time to review our paper.**

 This work is supported by the National Natural Science Foundation of China (No. 62006144) , the Major Fundamental Research Project of Shandong, China(No. ZR2019ZD03) , and the Taishan Scholar Project of Shandong, China (No.ts20190924).